Best ABBYY FlexiCapture Alternatives for Invoice Data Extraction

 How to Filter the Market Down to True FlexiCapture Alternatives

-1. Can it extract the fields finance teams actually need?
+1. Can it extract the fields finance teams need?
 Header fields alone are not enough.
-Real enterprise invoice capture software should handle supplier name, invoice number, dates, tax fields, PO references, totals, and credit-note variations without turning every edge case into a manual review.
+Real enterprise invoice capture software should handle supplier name, invoice number, dates, tax fields, PO references, totals, and credit-note variations without turning every edge case into manual review.

 3. Can it handle line items well enough for real AP use?
 Many tools demo header extraction and quietly underperform on descriptions, quantities, unit prices, and line totals.
 If line items matter to coding, matching, or spend analysis, test that early.